1947 Gambian parliamentary election

-An election for the one elected seat on the Legislative Council was held in the Gambia in 1947.
+Parliamentary elections were held in the Gambia in 1947 to elect the one elected member of the Legislative Council.
 It was the first time that the Council had had a directly elected representative.

 Background

 In 1946 the Legislative Council was reorganised and increased in size from 11 to 14 members.
 It would consist of three ex-officio members, three officials, six appointees and one elected member.

 Results

-The seat was won by Edward Francis Small, the founder of the Gambia Labour Union, who defeated Ibrahima Garba-Jahumpa (who later founded the Muslim Congress Party) and Sheikh Omar Fye.
+The seat was won by Edward Francis Small, the founder of the Gambia Labour Union, who defeated I.M.
+Garba-Jahumpa (who later founded the Muslim Congress Party) and Sheikh Omar Fye.